 Beyond Blogging and Decentralization

 The IndieWeb effort is different from previous efforts/communities:

 - Principles over project-centrism.
 Others assume a monoculture of one project for all.
 We are developing a plurality of projects.
 The IndieWeb community has a code-of-conduct.

-- Selfdogfood instead of email.
+- Publish on your site instead of emailing a list.
 Show before tell.
-Prioritize by scratching your own itches, creating, iterating on your own site.
+Prioritize by making what you need, creating, iterating on your own site.

 Perhaps most importantly, we are people-focused instead of project-focused, and have regular meetups where everyone is welcome.

 Homebrew Website Club is a (bi)weekly meetup of creatives passionate about improving their own websites, sharing successes & challenges with a like-minded and supportive community.